sedanonpc/agentdd/docs/setup-database.md

 ## Next Steps
 Once the database is set up, your signup bonus system will be fully functional:
-- Email signups automatically get 500 points
+- Email signups automatically get 500 points via database trigger
-- Wallet signups automatically get 500 points
+- Wallet signups automatically get 500 points via RPC function
 - All transactions are recorded for audit purposes
 - Point values are configurable via the admin interface
+- No permission errors due to elevated database function privileges